auroracaton/auroracaton/README.md

 ---

 ## Projects & Work Samples
-- Currently conducting research within the College of Health, Department of Biostatistics and Health Data Science:
+- Currently conducting research at Lehigh University:
-> - Developing ensemble machine learning methods for an Interpretable Machine Learning Public Health Project
+> - Developing ensemble machine learning methods for an Interpretable Machine Learning Project
 > - Developing and training Neural Networks using Python to enhance the efficiency and accuracy of Drug Induced Autoimmunity prediction.

 - Project examples: